lucia-auth/lucia/documentation/src/pages/learn/basics/create-users.md

 It's important to start off by noting that users and sessions, while connected, are different things.
 Creating a user does not automatically create a new session, and deleting a session does not delete a user.

-The combination of these is called provider id.
  The `createUser` method can be used to create users, which requires a provider name and identifier.
 Lucia (or rather the database) will automatically generate a user id for your users on creation.
+However, you can generate your own user id using [`configurations.generateCustomUserId`]().

 ```ts
 import { auth } from "$lib/server/lucia.ts";

 await auth.createUser(providerName, identifier, options);
 ```

-### Provider ids

-Users can be identified using either of 2 attributes: user id and provider id.
-You can think of user id as for referencing users internally, and provider id for referencing users using external data.
-This means you can use the user's input or data from OAuth provider to validate and get a user.

-Provider id is the combination of the provider name (the authentication method used), and an identifier (something unique to that user within the authentication method).
-For example, for email/password, `email` can be the provider name and the user's email can be the identifier; and for Github OAuth, `github` can be the provider name and the user's Github user id can be the identifier.

 ## Create a user